 There are lots of ways to earn PDUs and plenty of opportunities to do so if you go looking for them, and we’ve already mentioned several.

-The CCR program considers PDUs based on the activity you do.
-There are lots of activities available to you where you can earn PDUs, such as attending PMI Global Congress events, where there are often speakers covering leadership and strategic topics.
+The CCR program considers PDUs based on the activity you perform.
+There are many activities available to you where you can earn PDUs, such as attending PMI Global Congress events, where there are often speakers covering leadership and strategic topics.
 Often conference organizers will flag which area of the Triangle is covered by each talk, so you can plan your day to get the PDUs you need.

 However, there is a definite trend towards earning PDUs online using your mobile phone or tablet.
-This is clearly an easy and cost-effective way to pick up PDU credits.
+This is an easy and cost-effective way to pick up PDU credits.
 There is a wide range of webinars and podcasts available to help you earn PDUs in the relevant Talent Triangle areas.

 In the CCRS, online learning falls under the Education category, and you want to look for the ‘Online or Digital Media’ category.
 This is where you should record your online learning.

 Most importantly, the PDUs offered by PMI R.E.P.’s are pre-approved by PMI.
 You will never have a problem claiming or justifying your PDUs if you use Registered Education Providers to deliver your PDU activities.

 There is normally a cost associated with PMI R.E.P.’s materials.
 However, if you choose not to use a Registered Education Provider, for example, watching a TED talk on YouTube about Leadership, then it is not pre-approved.
 It may still qualify as a Leadership PDU, but PMI may audit your claim or (at worst) reject it.
 If that happens, you will have to find other ways to make up your PDU total.
 You watched an interesting video and probably learned from it, but in PDU terms, that investment of your time was wasted.
 By going with a Trusted and Experienced Educational Provider, it is less likely that your claim will be rejected.

 As a PMP credential holder, you need a minimum of 8 Technical, 8 Leadership, and 8 Strategic and Business Management PDUs.